Georgie Perris-Redding

-Georgie Lilly Perris-Redding (born 1 October 1997) is an American rugby union player.
-She plays Flanker for the United States internationally and for Sale Sharks in the Premier 15s.
+Georgie Lilly Perris-Redding (born January 10, 1997) is an American rugby union player.
+She plays as a flanker for the United States internationally and for Sale Sharks in the Premier 15s.
+Perris-Redding is best known for scoring the quickest try in Professional Women's Rugby.

 Rugby career

 Perris-Redding signed with Sale Sharks in 2020 with her twin sister India.
-She featured for the USA Falcons in their 31–23 victory over Wales in Llanelli.
+She featured for the USA Falcons in their 31–23 victory over Wales in Llanelli in 2022.

 Perris-Redding was named in the United States squad to the 2022 Pacific Four Series in New Zealand.
 She was named in the starting line-up when she debuted for the Eagles against Canada at the Series.
 She later earned her second test cap off the bench against the Black Ferns.

 In August 2022, Perris-Redding played in a warm-up match against Scotland.
 She also played in the warm-up game against England at Sandy Park.
 She was later selected in the Eagles squad for the delayed 2021 Rugby World Cup in New Zealand.

+Perris-Redding was named in the Eagles traveling squad for their test against Spain, and for the 2023 Pacific Four Series.
+She was in the starting line-up when her side beat Spain 20–14.

+On July 17, 2025, she was selected for the Eagles side to the Women's Rugby World Cup that will be held in England.